-Understanding how the brain takes in and interprets information is essential to understanding human behavior.
-The concept of convergence psychology explores how sensory data, such as sight or touch, are combined and evaluated to form perceptions, like recognizing a familiar face or learning something new.
+Understanding how the brain takes in and interprets information can be essential to understanding human behavior.
+Convergence psychology explores how sensory details, such as sight or touch, are combined and evaluated to form perceptions, like recognizing a familiar face or learning a new skill.

 During the process of convergence, numerous inputs interact with one another to construct a complete understanding.
-At any given time within this perception-construction process, shadowing can occur when the information coming through one sense modality ‘shadows’ that coming from other senses for comparison and evaluation.
+At any given time within this perception-construction process, shadowing can occur when the information coming through one sense modality "shadows" information from other senses for comparison and evaluation.

-By looking at convergent psychological theories like Gestalt Theory alongside ideas like object constancy and distance-based perception, we can better understand what it takes to understand complex visual functions, including the idea of convergence psychology itself.
+By looking at convergent psychological theories like Gestalt Theory alongside ideas like object constancy and distance-based perception, individuals may better understand what it means to understand complex visual functions, including the idea of convergence psychology.

 Introducing Convergence Psychology